CHAPTER 21: Second Coming

 “OK” — a pause — “I’ll call you back at this number.”

-Instead she texted later that evening: “I’ll meet you.
-Someplace public is fine.”
+Instead she texted the next morning: “I’ll meet you now.
+Someplace public near me — she gave her location — is fine.”

 “What about Alex?”